silvacms/documentation/source/silva/api/members.rst

 Accessing and editing authorizations settings
 ---------------------------------------------

-On any Silva Object, you can use the following adapter in order to retrieve authorizations settings:
+On any Silva Object, you can use the following adapters in order to retrieve authorizations settings:

 .. autointerface:: silva.core.interfaces.auth.IAuthorizationManager